 Many towns and cities in New Zealand have established cycle network strategies and cycleways that parallel the newest opened motorways.
 These are a vast improvement over the lack of or token efforts of years gone by.

-NZTA (NZ Transport Agency says ‘Walking, cycling and other active modes should be central elements of any transport strategy or plan.
-The underlying objective should be to encourage more people to travel by these modes more often.’
+NZTA (NZ Transport Agency says, ‘Walking, cycling and other active modes should be central elements of any transport strategy or plan.
+The underlying objective should encourage more people to travel by these modes more often.’

 Nelson City had the highest percentage of people who travelled to work by bicycle, at 8.7 per cent (1,524 people).
 This was up from 7.2 per cent (1,215 people) in 2006.
 Christchurch City was next highest, at 7.0 per cent (9,804 people) – up from 6.5 per cent (9,093 people) in 2006 (2013 QuickStats, 2015).

-Unfortunately, cycling to school has seen a decrease over the last 25 years.
+Unfortunately, cycling to school has decreased over the last 25 years.
 Young children especially are cycling less than they used to.
-New Zealand Transport Agency says, ‘What we don’t know is whether this will have an effect on the amount of cycling people will do in the future – will fewer children cycling lead to fewer adults cycling when the grow up?’
+New Zealand Transport Agency says, ‘What we don’t know is whether this will affect the amount of cycling people will do in the future – will fewer children cycling lead to fewer adults cycling when they grow up?’
 (25 Years of New Zealand, 2015)